WHEN IS THE BEST TIME TO VISIT the Northern Territory?

 The centre of Australia has a semi-arid climate with low annual rainfall.

-There are four seasons in the center with winter nights getting quite cold, something that catches some travelers by surprise.
-Summer brings very little rain and some uncomfortably high midday temperatures, this can reduce the time you have to walk each day, and early starts are the best idea.
+There are four seasons in the centre, with winter nights getting quite cold, something that catches some people by surprise.
+Summer brings very little rain and some uncomfortably high midday temperatures.
+This can reduce the time you have to walk each day, and early starts are the best idea.

 Autumn (March to May): With its milder temperatures, autumn is a much more comfortable time to visit.
 Daytime temperatures range from 25°C to 30°C (77°F to 86°F), and evenings start to get cooler, with temperatures dropping to around 15°C to 20°C (59°F to 68°F).
 It is generally dry during this season.